Taba Holidays – A quiet resort overlooking the Gulf of Aqaba

 Opting for an all-inclusive holiday to Taba can be a good way of keeping an eye on your holiday spending; while the initial price is slightly more expensive, you won’t have to worry about paying for meals or drinks for the duration of your trip.

 Taba hotels are very much geared towards the all-inclusive luxury market.
 If you’re looking for a more budget option, try the area of Bir Sweir, around 30km south of Taba.
 Here you’ll find small bamboo beach huts overlooking the sea available at a far lower price.
-Find the best prices we have to offer by looking at the deals below or alternatively by visiting our late deals page here.

 Those staying in Taba will fly into the small but clean Taba International Airport (TCP), located around 30km north of Taba town.
 It takes around 30 minutes to reach the town from the airport.
 Taba airport is a modestly-sized, former military airbase that caters primarily for charter flights.
 There is one terminal building and one runway.
 Facilities at the airport are somewhat limited, consisting of toilets, a couple of snack bars and souvenir stalls, and a duty-free store.

 You can fly to Taba from London Gatwick, Birmingham and Manchester.
 Flights leave on Tuesdays and take between five and five and a half hours, depending on your departure airport.
 Egypt is 2 hours a head of the UK (3 hours between April-September).

 Most nationalities arriving at the airport can get a free 14-day Sinai permit allowing them to travel within Sinai.
 If you wish to leave Sinai, you’ll need an advance visa.
 Either way, you’ll still be charged 75LE as a ‘Sinai Tax’.